KingCode/cursely/README.md

-"Move a recursive descent's state from the JVM stack to the heap": recursely is a small framework which enables the use of recursive style programming on a single frame stack with any traditional use of recursion, including any level of nested or mutually recursive multiply defined functions.
+"Move a recursive descent's state from the JVM stack to the heap": recursely is a small framework which enables the use of recursive style programming on a single frame stack with any traditional use of recursion, including any level of nested or mutually recursive functions.

 Functional programming languages already offer a great deal of flexibility and optimization techniques to allow recursive programming with constructs and functions such as trampoline and lazy evaluation, with a bit of work from the programmer.